aketza-ayo/java8-ocp-study-notes/#2 - Design Pattern and Principles.md

 ```
 In this example, the String class is a functional interface, because it contains exactly one abstract method, and the Tiger class is a valid class that implements te interface.

-:white_check_mark: Applying the @FunctionalInterface annotation while it is good pratice to do so for clarity, it is not required with functional programming.
+:yin_yang: Applying the @FunctionalInterface annotation while it is good pratice to do so for clarity, it is not required with functional programming.
 Java compiler implicitly assumes that any interface that contains only one abstract method is a functional interface.
 Hovewer, if a class is marked with the annotation and contains more than one abstract method, or no abstract methods at all, it is not going to compile.
 It is a good approach to mark the interface with the annotation because it tells other developers to treat it as a functional interface

 For example see the code below: